AB01-dev/DSA/README.md

-# Please do change the variable names atleast. 😀
+# Please do change the variable and functions names atleast. 😀